 Companies Using Python: Instagram, Uber, Dropbox, Netflix, and Spotify

-Python is an object-oriented, general purpose programming language.
-This means you can use it for almost anything.
-Data scientists use Python to analyze data; web developers use Python to build back-end websites; and engineers use the language for software development.
+Python is a general-purpose programming language that supports object oriented programming.
+This means you can use it for almost anything from statistical computing to game development.
+For example, data scientists use Python to analyze data while web developers use Python for backend development.

 Use Cases: Apple development

 Companies Using Swift: Airbnb, Kickstarter, Khan Academy, LinkedIn, and Apple

 If you want to build applications for Apple devices, knowing how to program in Swift is useful.
 Since the Swift programming language was launched in 2014, it has gained wide support in the Apple development community.
 The language is fast, it is reportedly up to 2.6 times faster than Objective-C and 8.4 times faster than Python 2.7.

 Swift is a powerful programming language built by Apply, the largest mobile operating system market share holder in the US.
 Because Apple devices are so popular, you can expect to use your Swift skills to build apps for iOS, watchOS, macOS, and more.
 According to PayScale, Swift developers receive an average salary of $109,958 a year.

 Use Cases: Scripting and web development